Georges Burou: Penile inversion vaginoplasty

 Between 1956 and 1958 Burou independently developed the anteriorly pedicled penile skin flap inversion vaginoplasty in his clinic.
 The technique became the "gold standard" of skin-lined vaginoplasty in trans women.
 Burou performed well over 800 confirmed vaginoplasties by 1974.
-That year, he published his technique for the first time, and presented it at the Second Interdisciplinary Symposium on Gender Dysphoria syndrome.
+That year, he published his technique for the first time, and presented it at the Second Interdisciplinary Symposium on Gender Dysphoria Syndrome at Stanford.
 He is said to have worked at the clinic seven days a week, and frequently up to fifteen hours each day.

 In addition to sex-reassignment, he also performed more common obstetrics and gynecology practices from the clinic.
 Outpatient appointments were held mostly in small offices in the Avenue d’Amade portion of the clinic, and the Rue Lapébie building held the operation rooms, a surgical ward, a 15-crib nursery, and delivery and patients’ rooms.
 Burou's wife, Jeanne ("Nanou") Boisvert, named rooms in the clinic after different flowers, each hand-painted on small frames on the doors.
 In contrast to these warm touches, "an air of stern purpose informed the fourth floor, for these were the operating quarters."

 Contact with the outside world was initially discouraged for patients during the early days of their recovery from sex reassignment surgery.
 When patients were able to move about postoperatively, and later when going to Burou's office to have their bandages changed, the clinic became a place where patients often had the opportunity to meet other trans women from various countries.
 British writer Jan Morris recalls: "How many there were of us, I do not know, but we were of several varieties.
 We were Greek, French, American, British."
+Notable patients include Coccinelle, April Ashley, and allegedly, Amanda Lear.